 As there is no specific single test to detect M.E., diagnosis is made after other possible known causes for symptoms have been excluded.
 This should be a positive clinical diagnosis made on a well-characterised constellation of symptoms.

 Our Newly diagnosed with M.E./CFS booklet is endorsed by the National Institute for Health and Care Excellence (NICE) and provides information and advice about the diagnosis, symptoms and management of M.E.
 There is also guidance to help patients be an active partner in their own care, suggestions for questions to ask GPs, and information about existing guidelines for health professionals.
 We advise all healthcare professionals who need information on M.E. to begin by downloading and reading this free resource.

 A collaboration of clinicians, patients and charities, including Action for M.E. and the Medical Education working group of the UK CFS/M.E.
-Research Collaborative launched a short, CPD-accredited module on M.E. in May 2020.
+Research Collaborative, led by Dr Nina Muirhead, launched a short, CPD-accredited module on M.E. in May 2020.
 This free online resource is composed of 10 clinical cases assessing your knowledge of M.E., and is available at Study PRN.

 - post-exertional fatigue or malaise